-Council's Vector Management Officers undertake misting programs within a 400m radius of case contact points using an emulsion of Twilight and DC Tron independent of Queensland Health response.
+Council's Vector Management Officers may undertake misting programs within a 400m radius of case contact points using an emulsion of Twilight and DC Tron independent of Queensland Health response.
+General misting is conducted from the roadway only.

 Public Awareness and Community Engagement